-TreeUtah is committed to restoring and preserving healthy ecosystems along Utah’s urbanized Wasatch Front.
-For over 30 years, TreeUtah has organized plantings of thousands of native trees and shrubs along the Jordan River wildlife corridor and Wasatch Mountain Canyons.
-Maintaining the ecological health of our waterways and open spaces is critical for sustaining wildlife habitat and for ensuring clean water, clean air, and overall health of Salt Lake Valley residents.
-In addition, our restoration work builds a sense of community through civic involvement.
+For over 30 years, TreeUtah volunteers have planted thousands of native trees and shrubs along the Jordan River Corridor and in the Wasatch Mountain Canyons.
+Maintaining the ecological health of waterways and open spaces throughout Utah is critical for ensuring clean water and air for all Utahns and for sustaining habitat for our animal neighbors.

 Jordan River Restoration

 The Jordan River Parkway Trail is the most popular recreation trail in Salt Lake County.
-The Jordan River waterway stretches over 50 miles from Utah Lake to Great Salt Lake.
-The trail and river are used throughout the year by over 100,000 community members for various outdoor activities.
-The native birds and wildlife are an integral part of the beauty of this critical area.
-TreeUtah is planting native trees at different sites along the Jordan River corridor.
-Native trees are important habitat for the wildlife and will ensure these animals continue to thrive here.
-Planting young native trees will also limit the impact invasive species will have on this critical wildlife habitat.
+The Jordan River waterway stretches over 50 miles from Utah Lake to the Great Salt Lake.
+The trail and river are used year-round for various outdoor activities and is visited by over 100,000 people annually.

 Wasatch Mountains